 WHAT TO COOK WITH TERIYAKI SAUCE?

 Our very favorite dish (and the most popular recipe on our blog) is the Quick and Easy Teriyaki Chicken Rice Bowl.
 It’s crazy quick to make and everyone absolutely loves the sauce.
 Some even so much, that they double the amount of it to drizzle over steamed broccoli and rice.
-Second favorite is the slow cooker version of this recipe and right behind it – the baked salmon that takes only 18 minutes in the oven.
-You can use pan fried tofu in place of chicken for a vegan version.
+Second favorite is the slow cooker version of this recipe and right behind it – the baked salmon that takes only 18 minutes in the oven and even faster, our 10-Minute Teriyaki Shrimp.
+You can use pan-fried tofu in place of chicken for a vegan version.
 Another use for this delicious sauce is a quick and easy Chicken Stir Fry.
 It is so bright and colorful thanks to a ton of fresh veggies.
 You can skip the chicken and make it into a vegetarian dinner.
 So tasty!
 If you love this sauce recipe, you might also like our Easy Sesame Chicken dish.
 It’s quick and easy and is in the same flavor profile.
 To save time, make a batch of this sauce and use in my brand new recipe: Teriyaki Chicken Stir Fry!

-For a sugar free version of a homemade teriyaki sauce, check out this recipe from Kalyn’s Kitchen.
-You may also like the Teriayki Burgers with Grilled Pineapple from Well Plated blog.
+For a sugar-free version of a homemade teriyaki sauce, check out this recipe from Kalyn’s Kitchen.
+You may also like the Teriayki Burgers with Grilled Pineapple from the Well Plated blog.
 They sound perfect for summer!
 Another super easy dish that you can make with this sauce are these pretty Pineapple Teriyaki Shrimp Foil Packets from Spend with Pennies.

 PIN THIS RECIPE TO YOUR PINTEREST BOARD!